afry/energy-trading-simulator/README.md

         docker run imagename:latest

-Once the container has run, the logger information relating to the job can be accessed at a later time by identifying the containerID, and reviewing its logs
+Once the container has run, the logger information relating to the job can be accessed at a later time if you have the **containerID**.
+To find the container ID, you can do the following

+        docker container ls -af "ancestor=imagename:latest"

+Here, the "a" flag is needed to list all containers, not just running ones.
+The "f" flag lets you specify a filter, which is then given in the final bit of the command.
+This should bring up a table, where the container ID can be found in the leftmost column.
+Once you have the containerID, you can review the logs with

         docker logs containerID